-While they definitely worked on brining the vibrance and gradients into a more palatable mix, they couldn’t overcome the fact that the colors still compete.
+While they definitely worked on bringing the vibrance and gradients into a more palatable mix, they couldn’t overcome the fact that the colors still compete with each other.

-Perhaps, the new logos could have used a more striking color to begin with on the left and cycled through to reflect the way humans read.
+Perhaps, the new logos could have used a more striking color at the beginning and cycled through, left to right, to reflect the way humans read.
 However, the color sequences seem random as far as I can tell.

 For instance, I altered my Google Chrome browser theme to test a few bookmarks.
-Have a look at the images below to see what happens to the new Gmail logo as well as the Google Apps menu.
+Have a look at the images below to see what happens to the new Gmail logo.

-Google has traded solid shapes for anular designs with a hollow center.
-Unless of course, the white interiors are part of the overall aesthetic.
+Google has traded solid shapes for angular designs with a hollow center.
+Unless the white interiors are part of the overall aesthetic.
 If they aren’t, then Google logos with transparent elements will allow the background to seep through.

 From a distance, it becomes difficult to tell logos apart given that most of them have a similar geometric quality.
-Even from close proximity, it does take a little longer to process the design.
+Even from close proximity, it takes a little longer to process the design.
 This is something brand strategists look to avoid.

 GOOGLES FIXATION WITH OVER-EXTENSIONS

 I think that Google has some strange fascination with stretching a good thing.
-I recently wrote about the over-extension of the ‘Pixel’ brand name to many non-critical or disconnected products citing that it could lead to a delusion of brand equity.
+I recently wrote about the over-extension of the ‘Pixel’ name to many non-critical or disconnected products citing that it could lead to a delusion of brand equity.
 Apparently, the same holds true for their logos.
-As in this case, Google over-extended its core colors.

 Google Had A Good Thing Going

 Now, Google did have some pretty good logos in there.
-Logos like Maps, Gmail, Calendar, Docs etc. had gained traction and were instantly recognizable.
+Logos like Maps, Gmail, Calendar, Docs, etc. had gained traction and were instantly recognizable.
 For apps like Drive and Search, the new logos don’t appear to be a distant stretch.
-For others, they seem to have passed the horizon.
+For others, they seem to have moved further away.